-JCCBI has received funding for its projects until 2022-2023, thus mitigating the risks associated with the deterioration of bridges and structures.
-However, this medium-term financing has an impact on its ability to forecast and award medium and long-term contracts.
+JCCBI has received funding for its projects until 2022-2023, excluding for the Champlain Bridge deconstruction project, mitigating the risks associated with the deterioration of bridges and structures.
+This medium term financing has an impact on its ability to forecast and award medium and long-term contracts.

 For the projects relating to the Bonaventure Expressway sector (East and West Sectors) contaminated groundwater, JCCBI has received funding from the 2018 Budget for the following five (5) years.
 JCCBI also received funding from the Federal Contaminated Sites Action Plan (FCSAP), which was renewed in February 2016, with the FCSAP3, for a four-year period.
+The

-The FCSAP only allows projects of up to four (4) years in duration.
+FCSAP only allows projects of up to four (4) years in duration.
 This poses a real challenge, as contaminated groundwater projects require a long-term action plan.
-Despite the funding received for years 2018-2019 to 2022-2023 and the FCSAP funding, the need for long-term funding over a 15-year period (calculated as of 2016-2017) is therefore imperative.
+Despite the funding received for years 2018-2019 to 2022-2023 and the FCSAP funding, the need for long-term funding over a 15-year period (calculated as of 2016-2017), is therefore imperative.